sonnyp/aria2.js/README.md

 ## Notifications
 For a complete listing see [aria2 notifications](http://aria2.sourceforge.net/manual/en/html/aria2c.html#json-rpc-over-websocket).

-For every notifications you can attach a function to call.
+For every notifications you can bind a function.
 ```javascript
 aria2.onDownloadStart = function(event) {
   console.log(event);